aukilabs/posemesh/core/domain-http/README.md

 The client supports User and App credentials, Domain listing, and Domain data uploads/downloads.
 Configure API and DDS endpoints for the same environment.
 The linked integration tests require an account and Domain; inspect their setup before running them.
-The JavaScript OIDC suite requires `AUTH_TEST_TOKEN` for an identity allowed to create Domains and write data in its own organization.
-It creates and deletes a separate Domain through that identity; it does not assume the OIDC identity shares the password-login account's organization.
+The JavaScript OIDC suite uses `AUTH_TEST_TOKEN` for a viewer.
+It checks the API-issued App-style credential, successful reads and HTTP 403 on data writes; successful login/read access does not imply write permission.
+User-credential tests cover successful writes.
+An OIDC writer needs a separate fixture with the appropriate role and Domain permissions.

 ## Build from source